Birthday in Nassau Bahamas

-My son wants to take me back for more Sushi and made me a sign and organises with the staff to treat me special.
+My son wants to take me back for more Sushi and made me a sign and organizes with the staff to treat me special.
 It was so sweet.

-Next he races off and I am brought cake with a candle and sung Happy Birthday to.
+Next, he races off and I am brought a cake with a candle and sung Happy Birthday to.

 Thomas – one of the caddies at the hotel brings me a bottle of French wine.

 The guys all sing me Happy Birthday at the bar.